gregoreth/unchi/README.md

 unchi
 =====

 A little file hosting script with an image gallery.
 ShareX JSON file included.

 I'm still working on getting it to be "amazing."
 At the moment it's in a sort of clusterfuck mode to me, but then again I'm really unconfident in my code so it could be good and i'm just bad.

+I haven't even tested this outside of the existing installation I've used to make it.
+I'm not even sure if this works.
+I'm not even sure why I githubbed this.

 | Server Requirements | Client Requirements |
 | ------------------- | ------------------- |